cdapio/cdap/cdap-docs/admin-manual/source/installation/ambari/index.rst

 .. |am-service-wizard| replace:: **Installing CDAP:**
 .. _am-service-wizard: am-service-wizard.html

+.. |am-upgrading| replace:: **Upgrading CDAP:**
+.. _am-upgrading: am-upgrading.html

 - |am-setting-up|_ The prerequisite steps of preparing the Package Manager.
 - |am-dependencies|_ The dependencies, both core and optional, required by CDAP.
-- |am-service-wizard|_ Installing CDAP using the Ambari *Add Service* Wizard, and starting CDAP.
+- |am-service-wizard|_ Using the Ambari *Add Service* Wizard, and starting CDAP.
+- |am-service-wizard|_ Upgrading CDAP that was installed and managed with Apache Ambari.